Murder of Olivia Pratt-Korbel

 On 22 August 2022, Olivia Pratt-Korbel, a nine-year-old girl, was shot by Thomas Cashman in Liverpool, England, and was pronounced dead the same day at the city's Alder Hey Children's Hospital.
-The attack took place at the doorstep of the Pratt-Korbel's family home in Dovecot; the intended target of the attack was Joseph Nee, a 35-year-old gang member who had criminal convictions for drug dealing and burglary.
+The attack took place at the doorstep of the Korbels' family home in Dovecot; the intended target of the attack was Joseph Nee, a 35-year-old gang member who had criminal convictions for drug dealing and burglary.
 During the attack, Olivia Pratt-Korbel was with her mother.
 A shot by Cashman passed through her mother's hand and into Olivia Pratt-Korbel's chest.
-In April 2023 at Liverpool Crown Court, Cashman was sentenced to life imprisonment with a minimum term of 42 years.
+In April 2023 at Manchester Crown Court (Crown Square), Cashman was sentenced to life imprisonment with a minimum term of 42 years.

 Background

 Olivia Pratt-Korbel was born on 13 June 2013.
 Her mother, Cheryl Korbel, was aged 46 at the time of the shooting.
 Olivia had an older brother and sister and lived in Liverpool, North West England.

 Thomas Edward Cashman is an English father-of-two born on 4 September 1988 in Liverpool.
 Prior to being jailed he was living in West Derby, Liverpool.
 Cashman grew up in Liverpool with four siblings.
 He left school at the age of 13 before going to work at a fairground in Wales.
 He then returned to Liverpool to become a drug dealer and sold cannabis at a small-scale.
 His cannabis dealing scale increased as time went on and at the time of his arrest he was earning between £3,000 and £5,000 a week by selling large quantities.
 He had 18 previous convictions for 33 offences.